 These healthy oatmeal pancakes are made with whole grain oats for a hearty, and delicious gluten-free breakfast.
 These oat flour pancakes don’t have any regular flour and take just 15 minutes to make from start to finish!

 Pancakes are made for slow Sunday mornings.
 And these easy oat flour pancakes are a delicious way to switch up your oatmeal routine.

 The key ingredient is oats.
 You can make these using whole oats and flour.
-But, using oat flour works surprising well as the base in this recipe.
+But, using oat flour works surprisingly well as the base in this recipe.